dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ## Article VIII.
 National Political Committee
 ### Section 1.
 The National Political Committee (NPC) shall be the collective leadership and the highest decision-making body of the organization between meetings of the Convention.
+The NPC shall be tasked with building consensus within the membership regarding the direction of the organization, and enacting that direction.

 ### Section 2.
 The NPC shall meet at least four times a year.